stegua/ot1d/README.md

 * `mu`: the weights of the given measure.
 If equal to`None`, only the support points are sorted
 * `threads`: number of threads to use by the parallel sorting algorithm

+The first two parameters can be given in input as numpy arrays (*preferred*) or python lists.

 ## Details
 Given two empirical distributions, the Kantorovich-Wasserstein distance is the given by optimal solution of a linear program, known as the transportation problem.